-Flu, or influenza, is a respiratory virus that spreads easily from person-to-person through coughing and sneezing.
-It can cause mild to severe illness, even death in some cases and the best way to protect yourself and your family is to get vaccinated.
+Flu, or influenza, is a contagious respiratory virus that affects the respiratory system and spreads easily from person-to-person through coughing and sneezing.
+It can cause mild to severe illness, and even death in some cases.
+Symptoms include: Fever, cough, sore throat, runny or stuffy nose, headache, muscle aches and fatigue.

 Get a jump on flu.
 Don't wait to vaccinate.